navin-moorthy/navin-moorthy.github.io/content/blog/today-i-learned/index.md

 description: Round 2 of 100 Days of Code where I log daily activities of my coding.
 ---

+## 95. Vue JS Official documentation

+### Day 95: November 21, 2019 - Wednesday

+**Title:** Read the Official Documentation from Vue JS

+Learned about a couple of topics in Vue

+- Class and Style Bindings
+- Conditional Rendering

+---

 ## 94. Vue JS Official documentation

 ### Day 94: November 20, 2019 - Wednesday